TABLE OF CONTENTS

 What is B2B keyword research?

-The goal of effective B2B keyword research is to build a list of terms that will inform a search strategy, aimed at driving B2B buyers to a website from search engines.
+B2B keyword research is a fundamental aspect of digital marketing for companies selling to other businesses.
+The goal is to build a list of terms that will inform an SEO strategy, aimed at driving relevant traffic to a website from search engines.

-Once you have a library of strong keywords, you can use these to inform your content strategy and write regular blog content that will boost your position in search for these key terms.
+Once you have a library of keywords, you can use these to inform your content strategy and publish content that will boost your position in search for these terms.

 It’s helpful to ask yourself these three questions as you do B2B keyword research: